-Bridges and tunnels, although commonly seen today, used to be a construction marvel during the late 1700s.
-Alongside the rail and canal evolution in the UK came the luxury of goods being transported effectively and cheaply, a key factor which enabled the Industrial Revolution.
-The UK was not easy country to tame, with mountains, rivers and canals to attend with, bridges and tunnels were a requirement At Acer Ecology we have a wealth of knowledge and experience in providing ecological surveys for tunnel, bridge and culvert repair works.
-We understand that repair works are essential in maintaining these structures in the long-term and ensuring their future use and/ or conservation.
+Bridges and tunnels, though commonly seen today, were a construction marvel during the late 1700s.
+Alongside the UK rail and canal evolution came the luxury of being able to transport goods effectively and cheaply, a key factor which enabled the Industrial Revolution.
+The UK was not easy country to tame with mountains, rivers and canals to contend with, and bridges and tunnels were a requirement.
+At Acer Ecology, we have a wealth of knowledge and experience in providing ecological surveys for tunnel, bridge and culvert repair works.
+We understand that repair works are essential for maintaining these structures in the long-term and ensuring their future use and/or conservation.
 However, these structures can support a range of protected species and therefore these projects need to be managed in such a way to avoid adverse impacts to these species.

 Negative Effects of these Structures

-The human populations desire to get from A to B in way that’s both efficient and effortless as contributed to the fragmentation of many types of habitat and has lead to multiple wildlife casualties.
+The human population’s desire to get from A to B in way that’s both efficient and effortless has contributed to the fragmentation of many types of habitat, and has lead to multiple wildlife casualties.
 People are also at risk from wildlife attempting to cross the roads and railways to get to better foraging or breeding grounds.
-Due to this major factor transportation agencies have begun to put in place mitigation to take into the account of the safety of both drivers and wildlife.
-An example of such mitigation is in the US.
-There were eight reconstruction projects underway at highway 93 in Montana, that were over 90.6km, all of which completed in 2010.
-The mitigation that was put into place included 2.4 m fencing, crossing features and wildlife guards.
-This aimed to try to reduce wildlife- vehicle collisions as well as increase human safety.
-Studies have begun so as to access their effectiveness of such mitigation strategies.
+Due to this major factor, transportation agencies have begun to put in place mitigation to protect both drivers and wildlife.
+An example of such mitigation is the major reconstruction of Highway 93 in the US, where eight reconstruction projects were put in place over 90.6km of road in Montana in 2010.
+The mitigation included 2.4m fencing, crossing features and wildlife guards to try to reduce wildlife-vehicle collisions as well as increase human safety.
+Studies have begun to assess the effectiveness of such mitigation strategies.

 Fragmentation of habitats is the greatest problem due to the high rate of death from collisions.
-Furthermore, the bigger the animal the more need it has to migrate across these areas to get from one habitat to the next.
-Solutions to these problems need to be provided to allow both humans and wildlife to coexist safely on our transport systems.
-To combat this animal crossings or bridges can be provided such as underpasses, overpasses and crossing on road surfaces.
+Furthermore, the bigger the animal, the greater the need it has to migrate across these areas to get from one habitat to the next.
+Solutions to these problems need to be provided to allow humans and wildlife to coexist safely on our transport systems.
+To combat this, animal crossings or bridges can be provided such as underpasses, overpasses and crossings on road surfaces.
 However, each needs to appeal to the species characteristics.
 As a result, designing mitigation strategies to suit specific species of animals can have design errors which highlights the complexity of designing animal crossing constructions.

 It’s Not All Doom and Gloom!

-Frog life is a charity promoting the protection of amphibians, they are currently undergoing surveys of road tunnels that have been constructed to encourage the safe crossing of amphibian species.
-This monitoring will allow ecologists to better understand how effective the crossings are in conserving and preserving local amphibian populations.
-The crossings also hold to potential to be adapted to hedgehogs and to water voles.
-The information collected will enable the organisation and other ecologists to best understand which animal crossings enable conservation and which may benefit a wide range of species not just amphibians.
+Frog Life is a charity promoting the protection of amphibians who are currently undertaking surveys of road tunnels that have been constructed to encourage the safe crossing of amphibian species.
+This monitoring allows ecologists to better understand how effective the crossings are in conserving and preserving local amphibian populations.
+The crossings also hold the potential to be adapted to hedgehogs and to water voles.
+The information collected will enable the organisation and other ecologists to best understand which animal crossings enable conservation and which may benefit not only amphibians but a wide range of species.